briangunzenhauser/briangunzenhauser.com/posts/getting-a-street-address-from-geographic-coordinates.md

     </code>
 </pre>

-You may notice that there's a formatted_address key that provides the entire street address, city,state, zip code, and country.
+You may notice that there's a formatted_address key that provides the entire street address, city, state, zip code, and country.
 Cool!
 Now all we need to do is parse that JSON data so we can get the precise location data to use for the form.

 #### Step 3: Parse the Geocoded JSON data and prompt the visitor
 I'm using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/fetch" target="_blank" rel="noopener">JavaScript fetch() method</a> to parse the JSON data.
 In this case, I'm getting the formattted_address key value stored in the JSON output, but you could essentially get any location data you wanted.